liquidvisual/prototypes/src/_docs/getting-started/compatibility.md

 ### Polyfills

-All polyfills are found in the master.html in the **/layouts** folder.
-The order of these items in the master layout is extremely important.
+All polyfills are found in the **master.html** in the **/layouts** folder.
+The order of these items in that Master layout is extremely important.
 Let's run through them.

 ```html
 <!-- Priority Scripts -->